 Parry received her MSci degree in Chemistry from King's College, London.
 She performed her PhD with Martyn Boutelle in the Department of Bioengineering in Imperial College, London where she developed online biosensing technology to measure brain metabolites from human traumatic brain injury patients.
 After her PhD she skipped over the pond to Chapel Hill where she worked with Mark Wightman.
 Here she learned fast scan cyclic voltammetry (FSCV) at carbon-fiber microelectrodes (CFMs) and developed the first method to measure serotonin in vivo using FSCV.
-She has held a variety of academic positions in the States and the UK.
+She currently has labs at USC and Imperial.
 Parry and her team tackle some of the world's most pertinent issues with analytical engineering and have a long list of accolades attesting to their success.
 Outside of her work and her family, Parry loves cities, champagne, dogs, exercise, design and fashion, literature and learning how to make the local cuisine of all the places in which she's lived (including killer Carolina BBQ).

 Hashemi Lab Consultant